 Getting Around Corning, NY

 The best way to get around Corning and the Finger Lakes New York is via car.
 If you don’t drive, public transportation, private taxis, and LYFT are available, but prices add up over time.
 For my tips on staying hydrated while traveling campaign, I traveled to the nearest Target about 15 minutes away and spent over $30 in cab fare one way!
 As a city girl, I rely mostly on public transportation and occasional rideshare services, but the demand is not high in Corning as major cities.
-An option for getting around Corning, NY is the free shuttle from the Corning Museum of Glass Welcome Center.
+An option for getting around while visiting Corning, NY is the free shuttle from the Corning Museum of Glass Welcome Center.
 Park at the welcome center for free and take the shuttle to the Corning Museum of Glass and other places in the Gaffer District and surrounding areas.

 Places to Stay in Corning, NY

-There are a lot of great places to stay in Corning and the Southern Finger Lakes whether you choose a hotel, Airbnb, or other types of vacation rentals.
+There are a lot of great places to stay in Corning and the Southern Finger Lakes whether you choose a hotel, Airbnb, or other alternative vacation rentals.
 If you travel to Corning via coach bus, the Radisson Hotel is close to the bus station and offers a Chocolate Trail package in the nearby Gaffer District.
 I stayed at the Staybridge Suites which was a 5-minute walk from the Welcome Center Shuttle and a 10-minute walk from the Corning Museum of Glass where the TBEX Conference was held.
 The Staybridge Suites provided breakfast every morning, indoor pool, fitness, and business centers as well as FREE wine tastings during the week.
-I also had friends that enjoyed their stays at nearby Bed & Breakfasts, Courtyard Marriott and Hilton Garden Inn.
+I also had friends that enjoyed their stays at nearby Bed & Breakfasts, Courtyard Marriott, and Hilton Garden Inn.